 I am hoping that scandals such as the one involving Cambrige Analytica will increase self-awareness and self-regulation among people.
 The key about all digital platforms is that you are vulnerable the moment you are on them and the awareness of this at the individual level should be there.
 This will automatically inculcate a sense of propriety in the individual.
 He will seek ways and means to reduce his vulnerability to data theft and misuse.
 While it may not be fool-proof, the awareness of how vulnerable a person is in a digital world is the first step towards stopping its misuse.

-The writer is founder and chief creative officer of HyperCollective
+and chief creative officer of HyperCollective

 No #delete for Indian brands